nuxeo/doc.nuxeo.com-content/src/nuxeo-cloud/start-developing.md

 ## Troubleshooting

-If something goes wrong, the first reaction you should have is to check the logs.
+If something goes wrong with a deployment or the environment, the first step should be to check the logs.
 For every build or deployment, you can click on View logs located on the left side of the running pipeline.
-For instance, if the pipeline build fails, you can click on View logs and you will be redirected to the Jenkins console output.
+The View logs button will redirect you to the Jenkins console output.

 - **Build** > **Pipelines** > **View logs**
 - Or **Applications** > **Routes** > Open the Jenkins URL

-The second reaction to have is to check global logs and pods status.
+The second step in troubleshooting is to check the global logs and pod(s) status.
-Go to Monitoring​: You can see all the warning and error events on the right.
+To do this, go to Monitoring​: You can see all the warning and error events on the right.

-The third reaction you should have in case of a failing build is simply to start a new build.
-Within a containerized deployment, issues with pulling packages from remote sources may make it time-out.
-Starting a new build, will make the remote pull attempt again and possibly a successful build.
+The third stepn in the event a build is failing is to start a new build.
+Within a containerized deployment, issues with pulling packages from remote sources may time out.
+Starting a new build, will re-try the pull request and possibly create a successful build.

-Finally, you can contact Nuxeo via email for more questions.
+If these steps are not helpful, you can submit a Jira support ticket asking for assistance from the Nuxeo Support and Cloud teams.
+The ticket should contain the following:

+- Screenshot of the error
+- Date and time the error occurred

+These data points will help the cloud team better identify and troubleshoot the issue to provide assistance.